Winter and Snow Sports

 Snowmobiling in and around Government Camp is not allowed, however, there are groomed trails within 10 miles of the village at both Frog Lake and Skyline Sno-Parks.

-Sno-Park permits are required and can be obtained at most stores in Government Camp.
-Sno-park permits are available to guests at Whispering Woods.
+**Sno-Park permits are required, at the above sites, and can be obtained at most stores in Welches and Government Camp.
+Sno-park permits are available to guests at Whispering Woods Resort.